CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/messages/what-is-a-message.md

 Some examples of issues that can be raised are (please note this is not an exhaustive list):

-- Blocks referencing undefined variables
+- Blocks using undefined variables
-- Blocks referencing variables with mismatched data types
+- Blocks using variables with mismatched data types
 - Input variables that have not been initialised

 ## Anatomy of a Message